-Aside from the fact that the iPhone 4 is only capable of 3G network speeds, the 4’s software itself might move more slowly than newer models.
-The iPhone 4 is powered by Apple’s A4 chip, which will struggle to power apps that use anything but simple graphics.
+Aside from the fact that the iPhone 4 is only capable of 3G network speeds, its software may be slower than newer models.
+This model is powered by Apple’s A4 chip, which will struggle to power apps that use anything but simple graphics.

 Who Is The iPhone 4 Still Good For?

-Anyone who re-sells an iPhone 4 should feel comfortable knowing that their phone is going to a good home; there are tons of people for whom the iPhone 4 is ideal.
+Anyone who re-sells an iPhone 4 should feel comfortable knowing that their phone is going to a good home; there are tons of people for whom this model is ideal.

 For starters, take someone who wants their first dip into the smartphone game.
 These days, most seniors know that an app like FaceTime can help them stay connected to loved ones.
 Its bright and intuitive interface makes the iPhone 4 still good as a gift for your parents or grandparents.
 Load it up with music, podcasts, and apps that you think they might like for extra brownie points.